mikejohnson51/HydroData/README.md

 `HydroData`
 ================

-**HydroData** is an R package designed to help (1) find, (2)get, (3)visualize and (4)format climate, hydrologic, and the landscape data through a core language (R); a common geospatial reference; and unifying vocabulary built around ‘finding’ and ‘getting’ data for an area of interest.
+**HydroData** is an R package designed to help (1) find, (2) get, (3) visualize and (4) format climate, hydrologic, and the landscape data through a core language (R); a common geospatial reference; and unifying vocabulary built around ‘finding’ and ‘getting’ data for an area of interest.

-'Finding data' referes to identifying the spatial feature classes and identifers needed to download data, and 'getting' data refers to the process of getting tabular or raster data relating to an AOI .
+'Finding data' refers to identifying the spatial feature classes and identifers needed to download data, and 'getting' data refers to the process of getting tabular or raster data relating to an AOI .
 Currently the package support access to 18 National/Global data sources:

 ## Data Sources